Welcome, Libra, to your 2017-18 birthday reading by Eric Francis.

-The report, which is also valid for Libra rising and Moon, includes two segments of astrology and a third segment of tarot, using the Voyager Tarot by James Wanless.
+The report, which is also valid for Libra rising and Moon, includes two segments of astrology, and a third segment of Tarot.

 Here are the contents:

 - Link to your 2016-17 reading

 - Article by Eric: It’s All in the Houses

 Thank you for your purchase.
 Please let us know what you think of the Libra reading, if you have a moment, by writing to firstname.lastname@example.org.

 Your Astrology Reading

 Play part one: